TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 >
 > The figure laughs and with an elvish accent says, "Shut up old man."
 >
 > "Now, now, this *is* a surprise.
-I heard you were in the city, Elmond,
+I heard you were in the city, Elmon,
 > Meriele, and Aseir.
 Rumours of your destruction in the city over the
 > last few days have reached my ears.
 I wasn't expecting to find you
 > right in here, though!